 These sanctions do not need to be recorded unless the pupil is repeatedly challenging and a diary of events needs to be kept.
-If this occurs, then a record will need to be made in the class Incidents and Concerns book.
+If this occurs, then a record will need to be made on CPOMS.

 If this does not have a positive effect on the child it may be necessary to move to Stage 2